fatso83/logback-bug/README.md

-# Unsuccessful attempt at reproducing logback issue
+# Reproduction of logback issue

-> tldr; unsuccessful delete causes disk trashing and cpu at 100%
+> tldr; an unsuccessful delete , following a compress, causes disk trashing and cpu at 100% in Logback

+## What is this?

 We experienced that a server was rendered fully unusable when switching a certain appender to use `FixedWindowRollingPolicy`.
 A single cpu core was 100% allocated to `logger.debug()` calls.

+This repository, with its instructions, is a reproduction of how to recreate this situation.

+## So what was going on?

 The config looked like this:
 ```